Mitch Shirra: Career

-In 1979 he was a member of the New Zealand team with Larry Ross, Bruce Cribb, Roger Abel and Ivan Mauger which won the World Team Cup at the White City Stadium in London.
-This would prove to be the only World Championship win of Shirra's career and the only time he rode in a World Team Cup Final.
+In 1979, he was a member of the New Zealand team with Larry Ross, Bruce Cribb, Roger Abel and Ivan Mauger which won the World Team Cup at the White City Stadium in London.

 He won the Brandonapolis at Coventry in 1980, and won the Dutch Golden Helmet at Veenoord in 1982.
 He was also on the rostrum at the Golden Helmet of Pardubice where he finished in 3rd place.
+Shirra left Coventry to join Reading Racers for the 1983 season.

 Shirra competed in his first individual World Final in 1983 at the Motodrom Halbemond in Norden, West Germany where he finished in 11th place having scored 7 points.
-He was again a World Finalist in 1984 at the Ullevi Stadium in Göteborg, Sweden where he scored 10 points for a career best 5th place.
+He was again a World Finalist in 1984 at the Ullevi Stadium in Gothenburg, Sweden where he scored 10 points for a career best 5th place.
 He would go on to ride in another five World Finals during his career (1986, 1987, 1989, 1991 and 1992).
 He was 6th at the Munich Olympic Stadium in 1989.

-In 1984, Shirra finished 3rd in the World Pairs Championship with Ivan Mauger at the Pista Speedway in Lonigo, Italy.
+In 1984, Shirra finished 3rd in the World Pairs Championship with Ivan Mauger in Lonigo, Italy.
 Devastation soon followed his success towards the end of 1984.
 During an open meeting at Western Springs in Auckland, Shirra sustained a shattered pelvis and femur along with internal injuries.
 It was feared he would not return to racing but after a lengthy recovery he did return, and continued to have much success and countless podium finishes at a British/European and international level.
 One of his biggest wins would come when he won the Overseas Final at the Odsal Stadium in Bradford in 1987.
+In 1988, he controversially was seeded through to the Commonwealth final by the New Zealand ACU, despite failing to qualify from the New Zealand round of the world championship.